rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 [naga] exclusively for generation of HLSL shaders.
 This is in contrast with gfx-backend-dx12, which only supported SPIRV-Cross.

-The team wrote the blog post [Release of v0.9 and the Future of wgpu].
+The team also wrote the blog post [Release of v0.9 and the Future of wgpu].
 One of the interesting bits is `gfx` repository switching to maintenance mode.

-The last but not the least, Francesco Cattoglio described their adventure with rewriting [Franzplot] on a new blog hosted by wgpu team.
+Last but not the least, Francesco Cattoglio described their adventure with rewriting [Franzplot] on a new blog hosted by the wgpu team.
 This blog will accumulate stories of wgpu users and their interesting projects.

 [wgpu]: https://github.com/gfx-rs/wgpu